JUAN ENRIQUE IRAUSQUIN

 I remember once the late Sinclair S. Morris taking me around Aruba.
 At the time (1969) I was with the URA party opposing the Democrat Party in the Windward Islands.
 They were allied with the P.P.A. .
 I cannot even remember how he ended up taking me around the island.
 Mr. Morris took pleasure in introducing me to all and sundry along the road and telling them:” I don’t know why I am doing this, but this crook here is the man who wants to kill our party in the Windward Islands.”
 It was all in good fun of course.
 To his amazement when we went into a hotel on Palm Beach, and we entered the Casino I bet my last twenty five guilders on the machine like a Ferris wheel.
 He said “Man Johnson, that machine no one ever wins it.”
 Lo and behold my number played and if I remember well I was paid seven hundred and fifty dollars.
 Morris would not even let me help him to buy gasoline, but starting with the casino till we reached back at the Seaman’s Club in San Nicolas he was telling everyone, look what he had done; taken this crook to the casino and made him a rich man and now he is going back home to kill our party in the Windward Islands.

 Mr. Morris also let me in on some of the secrets as to how the Windward Islanders used to operate on Election Day in order to make sure that their people were elected.
 He told me a story about Carl Anslyn.
 “Oh boy, I respected him a lot, but he was a crook like you.”
 And then he went on to tell me the following story.
-He was a big supporter of Diederick Matthew his fellow St. Martiner.
-The day before the election it was agreed that the school where the voting bureau was being monitored by Mr. Morris, the Windward Islands voters would be instructed by him to vote for Mr. Matthew.
+He was a big supporter of Diederick Mathew his fellow St. Martiner.
+The day before the election it was agreed that the school where the voting bureau was being monitored by Mr. Morris, the Windward Islands voters would be instructed by him to vote for Mr. Mathew.

 Just after the polls opened Mr. Anslyn came to him in a huff and a puff complaining:” I don’t know what these people are doing, now they have changed things around.
 You are to direct people at this polling station to vote for me and I am supposed to tell them at my station to vote for Diederick.”
 Well Mr. Morris being a party loyalist followed orders and the people were coming in droves to cast their votes in the early morning hours.
-Around 4 pm in the afternoon Mr. Matthew came to check with Mr. Morris to see how things were going; Mr. Morris told him the Anslyn version of things and Mr. Matthew started to bawl.
+Around 4 pm in the afternoon Mr. Mathew came to check with Mr. Morris to see how things were going; Mr. Morris told him the Anslyn version of things and Mr. Mathew started to bawl.
 There was no such agreement and Anslyn won with a landslide in that election.”
 Same crook like you that Anslyn but I still admire him.
 No other man ever pull a fast one on me like that Anslyn.”
 And believe it or not he, Morris, admired me till the day he died.
 He later came to St. Maarten and ran with the Democrat Party in the 1971 elections while I had his son-in-law Clifton Berkel (later Commissioner) on the WIPM list on St. Eustatius.

 The reason why Juancho was given credit for the Saba airport is the following.
 He, Wim Lampe the Minister Plenipotentiary and Lampe’s daughter Sheila had been visiting Saba and were returning to St. Martin on the sloop the “Gloria” of Capt.
-Matthew Levenston then also Commissioner.
+Mathew Levenston then also Commissioner.
 They struck up in a storm and were all nearly lost.
 In his book “Buiten de schaduw van de Gouverneurs”, Lampe describes the whole happening.
 People claim that Juancho then made a promise that if his life was spared that he would make sure and get the necessary funds to build an airport for Saba.
 He was Minister of Finance then and entered a project to Holland and the airport on Saba was the first project financed by Holland to these islands (1960).
 Up to that time the islands were dependent on money generated mostly on Aruba and Curacao.
 The cost of the airport was around six hundred thousand guilders and was money well spent.

 The airport on Saba had started just a few months before Juancho passed away.
 He became ill and was diagnosed as having a heart attack while attending a Meeting of the Council of Ministers on Curacao and was rushed to the hospital where he died.
 On September 18th, 1963 the airport was officially opened and long before that the decision had been made by the Council of Ministers in consultation with the local government to name it after him.
 His widow Maria Irausquin was given the honour to officiate at the opening and many dignitaries from the other islands were on hand to witness this historic day for Saba.